xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 3. In the Pick a Publish Target window that appears, make sure **Azure Function App** is selected, choose the **Select Existing** radio button, then select **Publish**

     ![In the Publish window, the Azure Function App tile is selected.
 Under this, both the Select Existing radio button and the Publish button are selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image40.png 'Publish window')

+>  NOTE:  If you do not see the ability to publish to an Azure Function, you may need to update your Visual Studio instance.

 4. In the App Service form, select your **Subscription**, select **Resource Group** under **View**, then expand your **ServerlessArchitecture** resource group and select the Function App whose name ends with **FunctionApp**